History of Odisha: As a part of the Republic of India

 In 1981, NALCO was founded with the collaboration of the Pechiney company of France.
 It was headquartered in Bhubaneswar.
 On 30 October 1984, Indira Gandhi was in Bhubaneswar giving a speech.
 The next day she was assassinated.
 In 1985, Janaki Ballabh Patnaik was re-elected as the Chief Minister.
 Sachidananda Routray, Odia poet and novelist, received the Jnanpith Award for his contributions to modern Odia poetry.
 On 22 May 1989, the Agni-I was tested fired at Chandipur.
 On 6 December 1989, Janaki Ballabh Patnaik resigned as the Chief Minister and on 7 December Hemananda Biswal was sworn in.
 On 16 December 1989, Rabi Ray becomes the Speaker of Lok Sabha and he held the position until 9 July 1991.

 In 1990, Ranganath Misra became the 21st Chief Justice of India.
 In 1990, the Assembly polls were won by the Janata Dal and a government was formed under the leader of Biju Patnaik.
 In 1992, four new districts were created, Gajapati, Malkangiri, Rayagada and Nabarangpur.
 In 1993, 10 more districts were created, Khurda, Nayagarh, Sonepur, Bargarh, Kendrapara, Jagatsinghpur, Jajpur, Nuapada, Angul and Bhadrak.
 In 1994, three more were carved out, Jharsuguda, Deogarh and Boudh.
 This brought the number of districts in Odisha to 30.
 In 1993, Ranganath Misra became the first chairman of the National Human Rights Commission of India.
 The 1995 Assembly polls were won by the Indian National Congress and Janaki Ballabh Patnaik became the Chief Minister.
 On 22 January 1999, Australian missionary Graham Staines and his two sons were murdered.
-Staineswas an Australian Christian missionary who, along with his two sons Philip (aged 10) and Timothy (aged 6), was burnt to death by a gang while sleeping in his station wagon at Manoharpur village in Keonjhar district in Odisha, India on 23 January 1999.
+Staines was an Australian Christian missionary who, along with his two sons Philip (aged 10) and Timothy (aged 6), was burnt to death by a gang while sleeping in his station wagon at Manoharpur village in Keonjhar district in Odisha, India on 23 January 1999.
 In 2003, a Bajrang Dal activist, Dara Singh, was convicted of leading the gang that murdered Graham Staines and his sons, and was sentenced to life in prison.
 Soon afterwards, Janaki Ballabh Patnaik resigned and was replaced by Giridhar Gamang.
 In October 1999, a cyclone struck Odisha causing economic loss estimated at $2.5 billion (1999 USD) and about 10,000 deaths.
 In December 1999, Gamang also resigned.
 He was replaced by Hemananda Biswal on 7 December.
-In March 2000, Naveen Patnaik became the Chief Minister of a BJD-BJP alliance government.
+In March 2000, Naveen Patnaik became the Chief Minister of a BJD-BJP alliance government who went ahead to serve for 24 years.

 On 20 February 2014, the Odia language was given the status of a classical language of India, making it the sixth language to have the status.
+The Assembly Election 2024 was won by BJP and Mohan Charan Majhi became the Chief Minister of the state.